lbernadel/renci-website/src/content/news/features/2016/09/14_learn-about-using-irods-and-the-irods-consortium-at-free-sc16-workshop/index.md

 The iRODS development team will also offer ongoing presentations and demonstrations in the RENCI booth (#3628) at SC16.
 Stop by the booth to talk to the development team, hear about use cases, and earn the chance to win an iRODS Consortium t-shirt.

-<strong>About the iRODS Consortium</strong>
+**About the iRODS Consortium**

 The iRODS Consortium is a membership organization that leads development and support of the Integrated Rule-Oriented Data System (iRODS), free open source software for data discovery, workflow automation, secure collaboration, and data virtualization.
 The iRODS Consortium provides a production-ready iRODS distribution and iRODS professional integration services, training, and support.
 The world's top researchers in life sciences, geosciences, and information management use iRODS to control their data.
-Learn more at <a href="http://irods.org/">irods.org.</a>
+Learn more at [irods.org](http://irods.org/).

 The iRODS Consortium is administered by founding member RENCI, a research institute for applications of cyberinfrastructure at the University of North Carolina at Chapel Hill.
-For more information about RENCI, please visit <a href="https://www.renci.org">www.renci.org</a>.
+For more information about RENCI, please visit [renci.org](https://www.renci.org).